 A NAFTA business professional is different than a business visitor, regardless of the fact that they both intend to enter Canada on a temporary basis, in that a business professional will require a work permit and a business visitor does not.

-This occurs where a Canadian employer has directly contracted for services from a foreign company, the employee of the foreign company performing the services for the Canadian company is considered a business professional and requires a work permit.
+This occurs when a Canadian employer has directly contracted for services from a foreign company, the employee of the foreign company performing the services for the Canadian company is considered a business professional and requires a work permit.

 This situation arises most often in the context of NAFTA.
-The service provider will not to be considered a business visitor simply because they are not directly receiving remuneration from a Canadian source.
-Since there is a contract between the Canadian company and the foreign worker's employer there is a labour market entry.
+The service provider will not be considered a business visitor simply because they are not directly receiving remuneration from a Canadian source.
+Since there is a contract between the Canadian company and the foreign worker’s employer, there is a labour market entry.
 Since that foreign employer is receiving payment for the service that is being provided, it is considered that the worker is receiving payment from a Canadian source.
 As such, the worker cannot receive consideration as a business visitor as this violates one of the criteria to be considered as such.

 For example, a Canadian mining company is undergoing expansion and engages the services of an American demolition company located in the United States.
 The US demolition company sends one or more of its teams to work on the project physically in Canada.
 Since the teams are working in Canada and their American employer is receiving payment for their services, the American staff does not meet the business visitor criteria as the primary source of their remuneration is in Canada.